 It feels as if partnerships between academic researchers and large cities are in their infancy.
 But they have huge potential.
 Our partnership puts London in a position to lead the way.

-The London Policy and Research Partnership is being launched 11.00-12.00, Tuesday 20th July, with speakers including Jules Pipe, Deputy Mayor of London for Planning, Regeneration and Skills, GLA, Sir Geoff Mulgan, Professor of Collective Intelligence, Social Innovation and Public Policy at University College London, and Sarah Chaytor, Co-Chair of the Capabilities in Academic-Policy Engagement (CAPE).
+The London Policy and Research Partnership was launched 11.00-12.00, Tuesday 20 July, with speakers including Jules Pipe, Deputy Mayor of London for Planning, Regeneration and Skills, GLA, Sir Geoff Mulgan, Professor of Collective Intelligence, Social Innovation and Public Policy at University College London, and Sarah Chaytor, Co-Chair of the Capabilities in Academic-Policy Engagement (CAPE).